Perspective | A Commerce nominee’s formerly enslaved ancestors ran a taxi service where the department is now headquartered

 Before traveling to Wilmington, Del., where Biden made the announcement, Graves drove through downtown Washington to savor some of that family history.
 At 15th and H streets NW, there had been a hotel, the Wormley, built in 1871 by his three-times great-grandfather James Wormley.
 The hotelier also had built a horse racetrack in D.C.’s Tenleytown.

 There was the Treasury Department, where Wormleys had been hired to help clean after construction was completed in 1869.
-And of course, there was the Commerce Department at 1401 Constitution Avenue NW.
+And, of course, there was the Commerce Department at 1401 Constitution Avenue NW.
 The place where a formerly enslaved Black couple had laid the groundwork for the success he enjoys today could be the site of a homecoming of sorts.

 “I was reminded that everybody has hopes and dreams,” Graves said.